Vashti Harrison: Illustration and books

 Harrison used Instagram to get her first artistic commissions, through this meeting Apple which led to live drawing on iPads in New York.
 She was inspired to create children's picture books after moving back to Trinidad and Tobago.
 In 2016 Harrison attended the SCBWI Mid-Atlantic Conference, where she entered and won a drawing competition "Draw This!" to have her illustration shared to all their industry partners.
 This was the beginning of her illustrating and writing career - two months later, she had an agent - Simon & Schuster.
-Harrison illustrated Surishtha and Kabir Sehgal's Festival of Colours, the story of Holi (due January 2018).
+Harrison illustrated Surishtha and Kabir Sehgal's Festival of Colours, the story of Holi, released in 2018.
 Her illustrations also appear in Cece Loves Science by Kimberly Derting and Shelli R Johannes.
 Her book (as illustrator) Sulwe won a 2020 NAACP Image Award for Outstanding Literary Work - Children category.
+In 2024, her book (as author and illustrator), Big, was awarded the Randolph Caldecott Medal.

 Little Leaders series

 The bestselling book Little Leaders: Bold Women in Black History tells the story of 40 African-American women who shaped history.
 Harrison says that she was inspired during Black History Month, when she began to illustrate and write about black women from American history.
 The book was picked up by the publishers LittleBrown Books, and has both a UK (March 2018) and US (Dec 2017) version.
 The book includes the stories of Mae Jemison, Katherine Johnson, Maya Angelou and Alice Bell.
 It was nominated for an NAACP Image Award before it was released.
 In January 2018 Vashti Harrison appeared on the Daily Show to discuss Little Leaders.